hjohns12/youtube_analysis/munge-and-analyze.md

 Discussion
 ==========

-I find that Alex Jones' videos related to the mainstream media garner more attention from viewers than videos unrelated to the mainstream media.
+Alex Jones' videos related to the mainstream media garner more attention from viewers than videos unrelated to the mainstream media.
 After regressing the impact of mainstream media-related content on the number of likes, I found that a video with a mainstream media-related title, description, and/or tags is associated with 1,600 more likes its counterpart video unrelated to mainstream media.
 Similarly, the impact of a mainstream media-related content is significant and positively associated with the number of comments.
 Apart from tags that researchers at Data & Society identified as related to the mainstream media, this group of videos is uniquely tied to conspiratorial tags such as "fake", "lies", and "hacked".

 In future work, an in-depth analysis of the `description` text for each video is warranted.
 There is much room for analysis of the network of videos suggested by YouTube, in particular in the domain of mainstream media-related videos.
 The conspirational nature of tags associated with mainstream media-related content may facilitate the linkage of more extreme conspirational content recommended to viewers as they continue watching YouTube.